Sep 10, 2021

 Of course, sifting through various alternative data sources requires a considerate amount of time.
 Lenders can streamline this process with the help of technologies such as artificial intelligence, deep learning, data analytics, and more.

 Credolab, for instance, offers digital credit scoring solutions such as embedded scoring technology, which lenders can integrate into their systems to better assess the creditworthiness of borrowers.
-By implementing an alternative credit scoring method, lenders can issue credit or loans faster and in a more efficient manner, while borrowers would no longer have to go through tedious processes just to apply for credit.
-Additionally, through our AI-enabled Fraud SDK solution, we are able to help lenders identify fraudulent customers early on in the lending process, saving them time and effort from transacting with the wrong people.
+By implementing an alternative credit scoring method, lenders can issue credit or loans faster and more efficiently, while borrowers would no longer have to go through tedious processes just to apply for credit.
+Additionally, through our AI-enabled Fraud SDK solution, we can help lenders identify fraudulent customers early on in the lending process, saving them time and effort from transacting with the wrong people.

 In compliance with local data privacy laws such as the General Data Protection Regulation, we use non-intrusive and anonymous metadata to protect credit applicants as well.